Michaelgens/Binance-Arbitrage-Script/README.md

 This project is licensed under the MIT License.

 ## 📈 Future Updates
-This project is can be updated to include more features.
+This project will be updated to include more features.
 There C++ version of this script will be uploaded soon.

 ## 🤝 Contributing